Abdul-muheet-ghani/UVM-Practice/README.md

 # UVM-Practice
 ## Mentor Graphics
-This repository containing the practice code from beginning related to UVM
+This repository containing the practice code from beginning related to UVM chapter wise